taskurotta/taskurotta.org/_includes/md/getting-started.md

      }
 ```

 Method start() - this is the main method of process.
 In the next lines we are creating two tasks.
-First for retrive user profile,
+First for retrieve user profile,
 second for sending notification.
-And in the third line decider creates task on him-self for result analyze(method blockOnFail()).
+And in the third line decider creates task on itself for analyzing result(method blockOnFail()).
-By this trick Decider would be wait for result, but without blocking.
-When task will be solved, Taskurotta invocate method blockOnfail() and pass
+Decider would be wait for result, but without blocking.
+When task will be solved, Taskurotta will be invocate method blockOnfail() and pass
-Promise object with real result which could be getted by calling method get().
+Promise object with real result which can get by calling method get().
-If we get result with failure we are invocate task for blocking notification.
+If we get result with failure we it will invocate task for blocking notification.

-With asynchronous points of decision you can solve a lot of scenarious, like:
+With asynchronous points of decision you can solve a lot of scenarios, like:
-- parallel process on different branches
+- paralleling process on a different branches
-- fok and join tasks of process in one point with Promise object and @NoWait annotation(see the doc TODO)
+- fork and join tasks of process in one point with Promise object and @NoWait annotation(see the doc TODO)
 - asynchronous recursion
-- parallel simple tasks and wait until they ends(for example: Digital signature of files bundle)
+- execute paralleling simple tasks and wait until they ends(for example: Digital signature of files bundle)
 - etc.

 P.S.: Invocation of method blockOnFail() happens via object decider.
 This is interceptor which helps create us a new task,